Orthodox Church of Ghelar

-The Orthodox Church of Ghelar is a Romanian Orthodox church in Ghelari, Romania.
+The Orthodox Church of Ghelari is a Romanian Orthodox church in Ghelari, Romania.

 Preceding structures

 The original church was made of wood, but it was pulled down in the 19th century.

-The stone church that is still standing today was built by Gheorghe Berevoii, a feudal lord from the neighbouring village of Govãjdia, in 1770, to thank God for having healed his wife.
+The stone church that is still standing today was built by Gheorghe Berevoii, a feudal lord from the neighbouring village of Govăjdia, in 1770, to thank God for having healed his wife.
 The church is orthodox, although the feudal lord was a Calvinist, and has a painting that includes scenes from Passion Week, portraying the soldiers that insulted Christ wearing the clothes of the people who had oppressed the Romanians from Transylvania.